Gabriel-RABHI/ActionBridge/README.md

 ActionBridge introduces a structured, file-system-based workflow for large-scale, AI-assisted software development.
 By utilizing Hierarchical, Fractal Prompt Building, it aggressively optimizes AI agent context and execution, delivering better results within the most complex codebases.

 ActionBridge was born as the logical continuation of a deeper architectural project: **Ghost Body Object (GBO)**.
-While GBO is a groundbreaking .NET persistence technology designed primarily to radically simplify software design for _human_ developers, ActionBridge is the Agentic Framework built to leverage GBO's extreme architectural clarity.
-However, ActionBridge is entirely agnostic; it treats code as a temporary, replaceable artifact and its workflow can be seamlessly applied to **any** existing, structured codebase to drastically enhance AI reliability and output quality.
+While GBO is a groundbreaking .NET, high performance, transactional, persistent and distributed memory model designed primarily to radically simplify software design for _human_ developers, ActionBridge is the Agentic Framework built to leverage GBO's extreme architectural clarity.

+However, ActionBridge is entirely agnostic; it treats code as a temporary, replaceable artifact and its workflow can be seamlessly applied to **any** existing, structured codebase to  enhance AI reliability and output quality.
 ## Why?

 The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
 When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.